SergioQuijanoRey/TFG/src/profiling/README.md

 - Non-lazy: 917.8408761024475 seconds
 - Lazy: 952.0073399543762 seconds
 - **Conclusion**: there is not a big difference (15.29 mins vs 15.86 mins)
+    - TODO: we could use a statistical hypothesis test for saying that the difference is not relevant, but might a little too much for this

 # Other conclusions